ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * The RS has gained knowledge that t1 has expired.
 This can be achieved, e.g., through the following means.

-   - A response from the TRL endpoint indicating that t1 has expired.
-As an example, following a diff query of the TRL, the response from the AS indicates that the token hash th1 has been removed from the TRL (see {{ssec-trl-diff-query}}).
+   - A response from the TRL endpoint indicating that t1 has expired after its earlier revocation, i.e., the token hash th1 has been removed from the TRL.
+This can be indicated, for instance, in a response from the TRL endpoint following a diff query of the TRL (see {{ssec-trl-diff-query}}).

    - The value of the 'exp' claim specified in t1 indicates that t1 has expired.